agsb/milliForth-RiscV/docs/KnowBugs.md

 1. The first hash bug.

-    The hash of first compiled word changes at dictionary.
+    The hash of first compiled word changes after writed at dictionary.

-    It's have a correct value out of function dbj2 and writed in dictionary, then something changes it to a ascii value.
+    It's have a correct value at function dbj2 and writed in dictionary, then something changes it to a ascii value.

-    If repeat the first line, all is done correct.
+    If the first line is repeated, all is done correct.

 2. The ASCII mask 127

-    In function gets, if ommit the mask 127 for valid ascii chars, the word ." does not works.
+    In function gets, if omit the mask 127 for valid ascii chars,

+    andi fst, fst, 127

+    the word ." does not works.